smikayel/Todo_app-.Flask.-React/README.md

 excluded certain things), if there was anything unclear about the task, or ideas for things you would improve if you had more time.

-In the repo there should be a `docker-compose.yml` file simmilar to
+In the repo there should be a `docker-compose.yml` file similar to

 ```yml
 version: "3.7"